Privacy Sandbox glossary

 Attestation

-Attestation is a mechanism to authenticate software identity, usually with cryptographic hashes or signatures.
-For the aggregation service proposal, attestation matches the code running in the ad tech-operated aggregation service with the open source code.
+A mechanism to authenticate software identity, usually with cryptographic hashes or signatures.
+For the aggregation service proposal, attestation matches the code running in your ad tech-operated aggregation service with the open source code.

 Attribution